 for various other heraldic tidbits, see the blog, 'a genealogist's sketchbook'

-Committee on Heraldry of the New England Historic Genealogical Society (a new official website for the committee is under construction)
+Committee on Heraldry of the New England Historic Genealogical Society.

 William Sumner Appleton, "Positive Pedigrees and Authorized Arms of New England," New England Historical and Genealogical Register 45 (1891), 187-90; 52 (1898), 185.
 PDF (196K).

 George W. Chamberlain, "Amorial Families of New England," Magazine of History with Notes and Queries 6 (Jul-Dec 1907), 285-90; 8 (July-Dec 1908), 22-28, 101-107, 168-76.
 PDF (636K).
 Each article contains an identical list of 32 authentic armigerous English colonists in New England.
 Chamberlain's list reproduces Appleton's with a bit more genealogical detail.

 some colonial armorial gravestones

 the Mountjoy scroll (16th c.): 1st section | 2d section | 3d section